-As known, the contents of SFA influence the healthy indices, and cheeses of group OFI showed a higher thrombogenic (TI - P = 0.001) and a lower health-promoting indices (HPI - P < 0.001) than those of group CON.
+As known, the contents of SFA influence the healthy indices, and cheeses of group OFI showed higher TI (P = 0.001) and lower HPI (P < 0.001) than those of CON.
 Similar values of HPI and TI were found in milk of goats fed with the integration of cladodes (El Otmani et al., 2021).
-However, TI index showed values in line with those generally found in dairy products, while the HPI index recorded higher values (Chen et al., 2020).
+However, TI showed values in line with those generally found in dairy products, whereas HPI recorded higher values (Chen and Liu, 2020).

-As know the fatty acid profiles are influenced by different factors, including the breed, the season, the lactation stages, the number of lactations, the animal age, but also by the diet and the ruminal biohydrogenation process (Jensen, 2002; Kelsey et al., 2003; Ellis et al., 2006).
+Fatty acid profiles are known to be influenced by different factors, including breed, season, lactation stages, number of lactations, and animal age, but also by diet and ruminal biohydrogenation process (Jensen, 2002; Kelsey et al., 2003; Ellis et al., 2006).

-Considering that cladodes contain different compounds, such as mucilages, and pectins, but also flavonoids and phenolic acids, able to retain the fat during the digestion, modulating also positively the ruminal microflora composition, the ruminal outflow velocity and the biohydrogenation processes on fat (Kennedy, 2005; Astello-García et al., 2015; Alves et al., 2017; Bayar et al., 2017; Izuegbuna et al., 2019; Vasta et al., 2019; Gama et al., 2021).
-Therefore, more investigations are required to better explain the obtained results.
+Given that cladodes contain compounds like mucilages, pectins, flavonoids, and phenolic acids, which possess the ability to retain fat during digestion, they play a positive role in modulating the composition of ruminal microflora, ruminal outflow velocity, and the biohydrogenation processes associated with fat (Kennedy, 2005; Astello-Garcia et al., 2015; Alves et al., 2016; Bayar et al., 2017; Izuegbuna et al., 2019; Vasta et al., 2019; Gama et al., 2021).
+Therefore, more investigations are required to better explain the results.